TebbaaX/Katana/README.md

 e.g : com for Usa / co.ma for Morocoo / be for Belgium

-for more please see the TLDs.txt file
+for more please see the included TLDs.txt file